Galileo Galilei: Galilean invariance

 Galileo put forward the basic principle of relativity, that the laws of physics are the same in any system that is moving at a constant speed in a straight line, regardless of its particular speed or direction.
 In Dialogue Concerning the Two Chief World Systems, Salviati gives the following thought experiment:

 Shut yourself up with some friend in the main cabin below the decks of some ship, and have with you there some flies, butterflies, and other small, flying animals.
 Have a large bowl of water with some fish in it; hang up a bottle that empties drop by drop into a narrow-mouthed vessel beneath it.
 With the ship standing still, observe carefully how the little animals fly with equal speed to all sides of the cabin.
 The fish swim indifferently in all directions; the drops fall into the vessel beneath; and in throwing something to your friend, you need throw it no more strongly in one direction than another, the distances being equal; jumping with your feet together, you pass equal spaces in every direction.
 When you have observed all these things carefully (though there is no doubt that when the ship is standing still, everything must happen this way), have the ship proceed with any speed you like, so long as the motion is uniform and not fluctuating this way and that.
 You will discover not the least change in all the effects named, nor could you tell from any of them whether the ship was moving or standing still.

 This principle provided the basic framework for Newton's laws of motion and is central to Einstein's special theory of relativity.

 Falling bodies

-John Philoponus, Nicole Oresme, and Domingo de Soto

 That unequal weights would fall with the same speed may have been proposed as early as 60BC by the Roman philosopher Lucretius.
 Observations that similarly sized objects of different weights fall at the same speed are documented in sixth-century works by John Philoponus, of which Galileo was aware.
 In the 14th century, Nicole Oresme had derived the time-squared law for uniformly accelerated change, and in the 16th century, Domingo de Soto had suggested that bodies falling through a homogeneous medium would be uniformly accelerated.
 De Soto, however, did not anticipate many of the qualifications and refinements contained in Galileo's theory of falling bodies.
 He did not, for instance, recognise, as Galileo did, that a body would fall with a strictly uniform acceleration only in a vacuum, and that it would otherwise eventually reach a uniform terminal velocity.